Ali Akram Shuvo

 Ali Akram Shuvo is a Bangladeshi music director who has composed music for films.
-He has composed 60 films.
+He has composed music for more than 150 films.

+Background

+Ali Akram Shuvo was born to music composer and director Dhir Ali Miah.
+His older brother Abu Taher was also in the same profession.
+Ali Akbar Rupu was has cousin.

 Career

-He won the Bachsas Award for Best Music Director in 2012 for film Khodar Pore Ma.
+Shuvo won the Bachsas Award for Best Music Director in 2012 for film Khodar Pore Ma.

-He composed the song "Monta Kere Nili" for 2018 film Panku Jamai.
+Shuvo composed the song "Monta Kere Nili" for 2018 film Panku Jamai.